walquis/git-basics-team-project/thebook/src/prework.md

-# Prework for Collaboration-With-Git Exercise
+# Prework for the Git Basics Course

-This exercise assumes you have ...
+This course assumes you have ...
 1. A [GitHub](https://github.com) account.
 1. Visual Studio Code installed.
+1. Access to some sort of bash shell: On MacOSX, Terminal.app; on Windows, it would be [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) or [Git For Windows](https://gitforwindows.org/).

 This prework should only take a few minutes.
 You'll do  a little git environment setup, install the Git Graph plugin, and familiarize yourself with Git Graph by examining a sample repo for a hypothetical project team.

-(If you really want to go deep with prework, this page will give you a head-start on the core class material: [Reset Demystified](https://git-scm.com/book/en/v2/Git-Tools-Reset-Demystified).)

 ## Run these commands in your Terminal.app
 ```bash